microsoft/O-CNN/README.md

 ### What's New?
+- 2021.02.03: Release the code for ModelNet40 classification with HRNet.
 - 2020.10.12: Release the initial version of our O-CNN under PyTorch.
 The code has been tested with the [classification task](docs/classification.md#o-cnn-on-pytorch).
 - 2020.08.16: We released our code for [3D unsupervised learning](docs/unsupervised.md).